 - Combined financial statements: When there are multiple legal entities in the financial statements that aren't under the control of a single legal entity included in the carve-out financials

-A company might also present combined financials when assets and operations that represent components of multiple legal entities are presented.
+A company might also present combined financials when they aggregate assets and operations representing components of multiple legal entities.

 Carve-Out Entity Accounting Policies

 In most cases, the carve-out entity should base its accounting policies on the entity it's carved from.
 In other words, the parent's policies usually carry over.